 - 13.E.1.
 The Tournament Director shall determine which medal matches will use line judges.
 Line judges are recommended, but not required. - 13.E.2.
 Line judges will make the assigned line and foot fault calls within their jurisdiction and will signify by loudly calling "out" (or "service foot fault") and showing the "out" signal (outstretched arm pointing in the out-of-bounds direction). - 13.E.3.
-If a line judge shows the "blocked/blinded" signal, (both hands covering the eyes) the referee can make the call immediately if they clearly saw the ball land.
-If the referee cannot make the call, the referee shall canvass the remaining officiating team to assist in making the call. - 13.E.4.
-Upon appeal, if a referee overrules a line judge's "out" call as "in", a replay will occur. - 13.E.5.
-If a player disagrees with a line judge's "out" call that benefited their team, the player may overrule the "out" call as "in" per rule 6.D.13.
-A replay will occur. - 13.F.
+If a line judge shows the "blocked/blinded" signal, the referee can make the call immediately if they clearly saw the ball land.
+If the referee cannot make the call, the referee shall canvass other appropriate members of the officiating team to assist in making the call. - 13.E.4.
+Upon appeal, if a referee overrules a line judge's "out" call as "in," a replay will occur, unless the team that benefitted from the referee's call chooses to concede the rally. - 13.E.5.
+If a player disagrees with a line judge's "out" call that benefited their team, the player may overrule the "out" call as "in" per rule 6.C.12.
+A replay will occur, unless the team that made the call to their detriment chooses to concede the rally. - 13.F.
 Appeals.
 Appeals to the referee regarding judgment calls (e.g., line calls, double bounce, etc.) shall be decided by the referee.
 The referee may consult players or line judges to decide the outcome of the appeal. - 13.F.1.
-In a match without line judges, if a player appeals a line call to the referee, the referee shall make a call if they clearly saw the ball land "in" or "out".
-If the referee is unable to make the call, the original call will remain.
-If no call was made, the ball will be considered "in". - 13.F.2.
-A referee's decision will result in a point awarded, a service loss, or a replay.
+In a match without line judges, if a player appeals a line call to the referee, the referee shall make a call if they clearly saw the ball land "in" or "out."
+If the referee is unable to make the call, the original call will

+- remain.
+If no call was made, the ball will be considered "in." - 13.F.2.
+A referee's decision will result in a point awarded, a service loss, or a replay. - 13.F.3.
+Only rally-ending line calls may be appealed.
+Any player may appeal a rally-ending line call to the referee before the next serve occurs.